urnathan/libcody/README.md

 ## Messages

-The message descriptions use `$metavariable` examples
+The message descriptions use `$metavariable` examples.

+All messages may result in an error response:

+`ERROR $message`

+The message is a human-readable string.

 ### Handshake